romanwu10/gemini-enhancer/PRIVACY_POLICY.md

 The extension requests the following permissions:

 **activeTab:**
-- Used to interact with the currently active AI chat website (Gemini, Claude)
+- Used to interact with the currently active AI chat website (Gemini)
 - Allows the extension to detect text selections and insert follow-up text
 - Does not access content from other tabs or websites